Skip to main content

 '<column to be resolved>' as target_column;

-Create the Metadata Table for CID Resolution
+Create the Metadata Table for CID Matching

 • Update the following variables in the sample SQL from the Execution worksheet shown below and then run the SQL: